Biosecurity for Sheep Farms

 Implementing this plan will help prevent exposing animals to disease.
 It will also help maintain business continuity in the event of an outbreak and the limited movement of animals.

-If foot and mouth disease (FMD) is found in United States livestock, Regulatory Officials will limit the movement of animals and animal products to try and control the spread of this very contagious animal disease.
+If Foot and Mouth Disease (FMD) is found in United States livestock, Regulatory Officials will limit the movement of animals and animal products to try and control the spread of this very contagious animal disease.

-Foot and mouth disease (FMD) is not a public health or food safety concern.
+FMD is not a public health or food safety concern.
 Meat and milk are safe to eat and drink.

 The Secure Sheep and Wool Supply (SSWS) Plan for Continuity of Business provides opportunities to voluntarily prepare before an FMD outbreak.
 This will better position premises with sheep that have no evidence of infection to: